Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Derivation of the extended KdV equation

 \section{Derivation of the extended KdV equation}

-In this section we briefly derive the KdV and eKdV equations in the slow time and slow space variables from the 1D SSGGN equations for flat bottom topography \citep{S53,SG69,GN76} using asymptotic multiple-scale expansions.
-The 1D SSGGN equations are widely accepted as an accurate asymptotic approximation of the Euler equations for surface gravity waves and they are derived with no assumption on the smallness of the amplitude parameter $\epsilon$.
+In this section we briefly derive the KdV and eKdV equations in the slow time and slow space variables from the {\crr Serre} equations for flat bottom topography \citep{S53,SG69,GN76} using asymptotic multiple-scale expansions.
+The {\crr Serre} equations are widely accepted as an accurate asymptotic approximation of the Euler equations for {\crr long} surface gravity waves {\crr (e.g. \citet{DCMM13,MDC17, L20, KS21, GK24} and references therein)} and are derived with no assumption on the smallness of the amplitude.
 They also admit an exact soliton solution and Hamiltonian form, therefore serving as an accurate benchmark to test and derive reduced order models from in the moderately nonlinear regime.